microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 # 2023/09/24

-## Draw a datamodel
+## Draw datamodel

-After having conversation with stakeholders, the main insights that need be shown by the analysis are,
+Following discussions with stakeholders, the primary insights to be conveyed through the analysis include:

-- Win or lose by players
+- Determining wins or losses by players.

-- Which next moves makes the game Win or lose
+- Identifying which subsequent moves lead to either a win or a loss in the game.

-The dimension tables contain information about the Players and Games.
-And the fact table contains information about Moves.
+The dimension tables contain pertinent information about the Players and Games, while the fact table is populated with details about Moves.

-The drawing of the datamodel looks like below figure.
-The below datamodel can be changed or amended based on what data is in the source, or based on how we proceed to create a proper analysis report.
+The visualization of the data model is represented in the figure below.
+It's important to note that this data model can be modified or adjusted as needed, based on the data available in the source or the evolving requirements for creating a comprehensive analysis report.

 ![Datamodel planning fix](/5-Power%20BI/assets/Datamodel%20plan%20fix.jpg)